davidhenty/benchio/README.md

  The code uses four IO methods, and for each of them writes to the three directories in turn.
 The IO methods are:

+ 1. Serial IO using Fortran binary unformatted `write` with `access = stream`
+ 2. MPI-IO using native (i.e. binary) format and collective IO
+ 3. HDF5 collective IO
+ 4. NetCDF collective IO

+ Note that the serial is designed to give a baseline IO figure.
+For simplicity, and to ensure it writes the same amount of data, rank 0 writes out its own local array `size` times in succession.
+Unlike the parallel IO formats, the contents of the file will *not* be a linearly increasing set of values 1, 2, 3, ..., l1xl2xl3.